bigdatamonkey/Oct7FactCheck/CONTRIBUTING.md

 # Contributing Guidelines for Fact-Checkers

-Thank you for your interest in contributing to the FactCheck Website!
+Thank you for your interest in contributing to the Oct7FactCheck Website!
 Your contributions play a crucial role in ensuring the accuracy and integrity of the fact-checking process.
 Before submitting your contributions, please take a moment to review the following guidelines:

 ## Fact-Check Process: